 Viper vs Cobra: Appearance

 In general, vipers are heavier-bodied than cobras.
 Both families of snakes range from complexly patterned to solidly one color.
-Pit vipers have heat-sensing pits between their nostrils and eyes that other types of viper and all types of cobra lack.
+Pit vipers have heat-sensing pits between their nostrils and eyes that true vipers and all cobras lack.

 Viper vs Cobra: Behavior